StevenBlack/vocab/million-dollar-words.md

 Government by a woman or by women.
 Not to be confused with matriarchy, which refers to a family or tribe headed by women.
 Until recently, Great Britain was a gynarchy.
 Ironically, pronounced GUY-NARK-EE.

-### H
+### hajj
-hajj A pilgrimage to Mecca made at least once by pious Muslims.
+A pilgrimage to Mecca made at least once by pious Muslims.
 Can be used figuratively to refer to any pilgrimage.
 Many senior citizens make their annual hajj to Florida in the winter, for example.
 Pronounced HAH/.

 ### halcyon